Financial and Market Conditions

 Investment gains come largely from interest on bonds, stock dividends and realized capital gains.
 When investment income is high, companies have an incentive to bring in more cash, and, in the competitive marketplace, they attempt to do this by cutting rates to attract new business.
 As investment income goes up, prices may decline.
 However, ultimately the combined ratio increases because what is coming in—premium revenue—is declining, or growing at a very slow rate, while what is going out—claims payments and expenses—is either unchanged or rising.
 When interest rates and stock market earnings drop, there is less investment income to offset underwriting losses.
 The insurance industry is one of the largest institutional investors.

 Property/casualty insurers hold a large percentage of their investments in the form of bonds to protect their assets against precipitous stock market declines.
-Typically, about two-thirds of total investments are in bonds and about one-fifth are in common stock.
+Typically, more than 60 percent of total investments are in bonds and about one-fifth are in common stock.
 The exact figure fluctuates according to stock market trends.
 The asset quality of the industry’s investments is high.
 Bonds in or near default (Class 6) generally account for a tiny percentage (much less than 1 percent) of all bonds owned by insurers.

 A critical element in the relationship between investment and underwriting results is the time lag that sometimes exists between premium payment and the ultimate payment of claims, which enables insurers to earn interest income on the cash inflow from premiums before losses are paid.
 This is particularly important in liability insurance, where the time lag between the occurrence of an insured event or accident, such as exposure to a toxic substance and the harm that it causes, can be many years.
 The illness may be developing in the body but may not be detected until long after the person was exposed to the substance.
 The kinds or "lines" of insurance where this time lag may occur, such as product liability insurance, are known as long-tail lines.
 Lines of insurance where the time lag between payment of premium and payment of a loss is short are known as short-tail lines.
 Fire insurance, where claims are filed almost immediately after a fire occurs and generally within the policy period, is an example of a short-tail line, as are most other property damage coverages.